-- With Full Implementation of the Bay-Delta Plan Amendment: Under the Bay-Delta Plan Amendment conditions, it is anticipated that the RWS supplies will experience a reduction of up to 55% through the multiple dry-year sequence.
+- With Full Implementation of the Bay-Delta Plan Amendment: Under the Bay-Delta Plan Amendment conditions, it is anticipated that the RWS supplies will experience a reduction of up to 49% from normal year supplies through the multiple dry-year sequence.
 The implementation of the Alternative Water Supply Program and associated potential projects will help reduce the anticipated supply shortfalls. - Without Implementation of the Bay-Delta Plan Amendment: Assuming the availability of existing supplies at current demand levels, the SFPUC system can expect to experience no RWS supply reductions until the level of demand anticipated in 2045 is reached.
 At that level of demand, 10% shortages of RWS supply would occur in years 4 and 5 of the five-consecutive dry year sequence.

-Projects Base Year 2020 Base Year 2025 and Beyond Calaveras Dam Replacement Project Calaveras Reservoir partially refilled at spring 2020 level of 63,900 AF Calaveras Reservoir fully refilled Lower Crystal Springs Dam Improvements Crystal Springs storage not fully restored Crystal Springs storage not fully restored Regional Groundwater Storage and Recovery (GSR) Project GSR account partially filled at spring 2020 level of 23,500 AF; GSR recovery rate of 6.2 mgd a GSR account fully filled; GSR recovery rate of 6.2 mgd a Alameda Creek Recapture Project Project not built Project built Dry-year Transfers Not in effect Not in effect a The GSR Project was intended to provide 7.2 mgd over 7.5 years, however current limitations on the number of wells available will result in deliveries less than 7.2 mgd over 7.5 years.
+Projects Base Year 2020 Base Year 2025 and Beyond Calaveras Dam Replacement Project Calaveras Reservoir partially refilled at spring 2020 level of 63,900 AF Calaveras Reservoir fully refilled Lower Crystal Springs Dam Improvements Crystal Springs storage not fully restored Crystal Springs storage not fully restored Regional Groundwater Storage and Recovery (GSR) Project GSR account partially filled at spring 2020 level of 23,500 AF; GSR recovery rate of 6.2 mgd ^a GSR account fully filled; GSR recovery rate of 6.2 mgd ^a Alameda Creek Recapture Project Project not built Project built Dry-year Transfers Not in effect Not in effect